telerik/ajax-docs/api/server/Telerik.Web.UI/RibbonBarMenu.md

 #### Remarks
 Use the property to set the displayed text for an item.

-###  ImageAltText `String`
+###  ToolTip `String`

-Gets or sets the rendered alt text of the item's image dom element.
+Gets or sets the tooltip of a certain item.

 #### Remarks
-Use the property to set the alt text for the item's image element, when needed for accessibility.

-###  ItemType `RibbonBarItemType`

-Gets the type of the RibbonBarItem.
-Usefull when iterating through the Items collection of RibbonBarGroup
+When the ToolTip value is empty, the default ASP ToolTip is displayed
+                with the Text of the item as a value.
+When ToolTip is set, the enhanced RibbonBar tooltip is shown instead of the default one.

 ## Methods

-###  GetVisibleItems

-Returns the Visible menu items.

-#### Returns

-`System.Collections.Generic.IList`1` All visible items in the Menu.

 ###  FindMenuItemByValue